matteocrippa/awesome-swift/README.md

 * [ViewMonitor](https://github.com/daisuke0131/ViewMonitor) - Confirm view positions with executing app.

 #### Auto Layout
+*Bored of using storyboard?
+Give a try to declarative auto layout libs.*

 * [AutoLayoutPlus](https://github.com/ruipfcosta/AutoLayoutPlus) - A bit of steroids for AutoLayout, powered by Swift.
 * [Cartography](https://github.com/robb/Cartography) - declarative auto layout lib for your project.